nanjekyejoannah-zz/go_s3tests/README.md

 ### To run the tests

 	cd s3tests
-	go test        			 # to run all tests
+	go test -v     			 	# to run all tests